Prague Summer Nights 2018 returns to the Estates Theater of Prague! June 18 – July 16

 Participants will have the opportunity to perform orchestral programs in world-class venues and some of Europe’s most historic halls, including an orchestral concert and performances of Mozart’s Die Zauberflöte and Le nozze di Figaro in the Estates Theater, the only theater left standing where Mozart conducted.

 Chamber music performances will be given at the Gothic Hall in Tabor, built in 1521, and the Rudolfinum in Prague, the home of the Czech Philharmonic.

-Instrumentalists will have coachings, masterclasses and intensive workshops from principals and members of the Czech National Symphony, the Prague Symphony, the Czech Philharmonic and major orchestras of Germany and Austria.
-Instrumental musicians will also the opportunity to take private lessons from leading teachers from the Prague Conservatory, where Antonin Dvořák was the director.
+Instrumentalists will have have coachings and masterclasses from members of the festival faculty, including members of professional European orchestras and principal players from the Berlin and Czech and Philharmonic.
+Instrumental musicians will also have the opportunity to take private lessons with leading teachers from the Prague Conservatory, where Antonín Dvořák was once the director.